OrifIntersection/orif-menu-simple/replit.md

 **State Management**: The application uses React's built-in state management with Context API for authentication state sharing.
 Menu data is managed through custom hooks (`useMenus`, `useAuth`) that encapsulate business logic and API interactions.

 **Responsive Design**: Mobile-first approach with specific optimizations for daily menu view on small screens.
 Weekly view maintains horizontal scroll on mobile devices for better usability.
 Breakpoints at 768px and 480px handle tablet and mobile layouts.

+**CSS Strategy**: Component-scoped styling approach to avoid conflicts with third-party libraries like Ant Design.
+All generic element selectors (`table`, `th`, `td`) are now prefixed with menu container classes to ensure isolation.

 ### Data Architecture